15 pieces of useful trivia about the beloved building

 Arnold Schwarzenegger (former actor and Governor of California) won his final Mr Olympia body building title in 1980 in the Concert Hall.

 A net was installed above the orchestra pit in the Joan Sutherland Theatre during the 1980s following an incident during the opera Boris Godunov.
 The opera featured live chickens and one bird walked off the stage and landed on top of a cellist.

 More than 10.9 million people visit the Opera House every year.

 Sydney Opera House is cooled using seawater taken directly from the harbour.
 The system circulates cold water from the harbour through 35 kilometres of pipes to power both the heating and air conditioning in the building.

-Each year, Chinese New Year is celebrated at the Opera House with sails lit in red, Lunar Lanterns and Mandarin tours.
-In 2016, some 22,000 people celebrated with us.
+Each year, Lunar New Year is celebrated at the Opera House with sails lit in red, Lunar Lanterns and Mandarin tours.
+In 2019, some 25,000 people celebrated with us.

 The Sydney Opera House is the symbol of modern Australia.
 A World Heritage-listed masterpiece of “human creative genius,” it exists because a few brave people dared to think differently.